MakeSchool-Tutorials/Tip-Calculator-Swift4/P1-Design-Breakdown/content.md

 ## Tip Output

 The tip output group provides the output tip amount and total bill amount of the tip calculator.

 ![Output Outline](assets/tc_output_outline.png)

-We've already introduce all of the UI objects in this group.
+We've already introduced all of the UI objects in this group.

 > [challenge]
 Identify all of the different UIKit objects in the tip output group.